-It’s not just the end point for pilgrims walking the famous Camino de Santiago – it’s a beautiful, historical city known as the seafood capial of Spain.
-Some of the fish markets in town even have small restaurants inside where you choose your fish in the market and bring it over to the grill, paying a couple euros for them to fry it up for you.
+It’s not just the endpoint for pilgrims walking the famous Camino de Santiago – it’s a beautiful, historical city known as the seafood capital of Spain.
+Some of the fish markets in town even have small restaurants inside where you choose your fish in the market and bring it over to the grill, paying a couple of euros for them to fry it up for you.

 Taste: Pulpo a la Gallega, boiled octopus with potatoes, topped with paprika and salt.

 Drink: Albariño wine, a crisp, fruity white that pairs perfectly with seafood.